 ‘.
 Trust us: they are there.
 Or look for yourself.

-To explore and recover files, log on to the HPCC with your ssh client, and ‘cd
+To explore and recover files, log on to the HPC3 with your ssh client, and ‘cd

 directory:

 That’s it!
-You can also be able to use an SFTP client or the MobaXterm SSH Browser to do recovery … remember the ‘.’ (dot), which will make the .snapshot
+You can also be able to use an SFTP client or the MobaXterm SSH Browser to do recovery … remember the ‘.’ (dot), which will make the .snapshots

 directory invisible.
 Trust that it’s there!